emhastings/emhastings.github.io/_costuming/ind-study-gown.md

 I made this court gown outfit as part of an independent study in 2013 at the end of my first year at Knox College.
 I conducted extensive research on the dress of English noblewomen from the 1560s-1570s, and constructed pieces from the skin out with materials and techniques that were as historically accurate as I could afford (although they were by no means perfect).
 The outfit included a smock, pair of bodies (corset), Spanish farthingale, bumroll, partlet, petticoat, and gown.
 In the photos, I am also wearing a hat and caul made by my mom.

-{% include gallery caption="First two images by Peter Bailley." %}
+{% include gallery caption="Images 1-3 by Peter Bailley, 5 by Niki Acton" %}

 ## Documents and Links:
 * [Facebook photo album](https://www.facebook.com/media/set/?set=a.432146646877542.1073741825.100002466328041&amp;type=1&amp;l=1c4cc4c189)